thoughtworks/maeve-csms/CONTRIBUTING.md

 Please follow these steps to submit your changes:

+*Note: While we generally follow a pull request model for contributions, contributors from the core team who are more familiar with the project and the component external interfaces are welcome to follow trunk-based development.*

 1. Fork the repository by clicking the "Fork" button on the [repository's page](https://github.com/twlabs/maeve-csms).

 2. Work on your own repository fork following our guidelines listed on this page until you are satisfied with your